grafana/grafana-operator/docs/docs/dashboards.md

 ```

 ## Custom folders

+> Note: This method is not recommended.
+Prefer to use the GrafanaFolder CR and `folderRef` field to declare a folder instead.

 In a standard scenario, the operator would use the namespace a CR is deployed to as a folder name in grafana. `folder` field can be used to set a custom folder name: